 5. Here, you can see the Kumartuli idol making process from end to end

-The biggest takeaway I got from visiting this area is learning about the whole process in how these statues are made.
+The biggest takeaway I got from visiting this area is learning about the whole process of how these statues are made.

 The whole cycle was fascinating to learn.
-Heres a quick overview of the Kumartuli idol-making process;
+Here is a quick overview of the Kumartuli idol-making process;

 Firstly, the mud is taken from the clay at the bottom of the Ganges river